MicrosoftDocs/architecture-center/docs/guide/hpc/ultrafluidx-content.md

 - Handles rotating geometries via wall-velocity boundary conditions, a Moving Reference Frame (MRF) model, and truly rotating overset grids (OSM).
 - Provides automated volume mesh generation with low surface mesh requirements, local grid refinement, and support for intersecting/baffle parts.

-Altair ultraFluidX is used in the automotive, building, and environmental industry sectors.
+Altair ultraFluidX is used in the automotive, building, and environmental industries.

 ## Why deploy ultraFluidX on Azure?